 In the Hand of the Goddess

-It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on January 1, 2005 and has 264 pages.
+It is part of the , series and is a fantasy in Paperback edition that was published by Simon Pulse on January 1, 2005 and has 264 pages.

 Explore it on Goodreads or Amazon.